sylikc/jpegview/readme.txt

 Changelog
 *********

+[1.0.24]
+New features:
+- New windowed mode that fits window size to image size, avoiding black borders.
+  Enable in INI file by setting:
+  DefaultWindowRect=image
+- New auto full screen mode that starts JPEGView in fullscreen mode when the image is larger than the screen or in windowed mode (window fit to image) when the image is small enough to fit to the screen.
+  Enable in INI file by setting:
+  ShowFullScreen=auto

 [1.0.23]
 Bugs fixed:
 - Improved memory handling for very large images.
 Read ahead turned off for very large images.